S4M8/security_plus_701_notes/00/notes.md

 - Service availability and disaster recovery procedures

 ### AUP (Acceptable Use Policy):
-A document that outlines the rules and guidelines for appropriate use of an organization's IT resources38.
+A document that outlines the rules and guidelines for appropriate use of an organization's IT resources.
 Key components of an AUP include:
 - User responsibilities
 - Prohibited activities
 - Acceptable uses of company data, applications, devices, and network resources
 - Security responsibilities for employees

 ### MOU (Memorandum of Understanding):
-A formal agreement between parties to establish or expand cooperation on specific areas, such as cybersecurity49.
+A formal agreement between parties to establish or expand cooperation on specific areas, such as cybersecurity.
 For example, the United States and Singapore signed an MOU to:
 - Strengthen information sharing
 - Foster cybersecurity exchanges
 - Cooperate through joint exercises